 Dorset road trip- best places to visit?

-Not far away, Corfe Castle stands as a reminder of England’s 11th-Century past.
-It was one of the earliest Norman castles built and today it glows in dilapidated glory overlooking the Dorset hills.
+A thirty-minute drive away, Corfe Castle stands as a reminder of England’s 11th-Century past.
+It was one of the earliest Norman castles built and today it glows in its dilapidated glory overlooking the Dorset hills.
 It’s a stunning, photogenic inclusion on a UK road trip.

 Editors note: (I (Kat) actually jumped off the top of Durdle Door on my hen party!)

-After soaking up the stunning scenery, Lyme Regis is a quaint town with a vibrant independent retail scene.
+After soaking up the stunning scenery, head west to Lyme Regis, a quaint town with a vibrant independent retail scene.
 The historic Cobb Harbour set against moody cliffs is well-preserved and houses some of the best coffee in the area.

 When is the best time to visit Dorset on an England road trip?